 This post may contain affiliate links to products I use and highly recommend.
 You can read my full disclosure .

+My easy Fall off the Bone Ribs recipe includes just four ingredients like my homemade bbq seasoning.
+Plus, I keep the meat tender and flavorful by using a secret ingredient that is an alternative to soda!
 If you thought fall off the bone baby back ribs had to take hours to make, then think again!
-This easy recipe comes together in about 40 minutes.
-My Fall off the Bone Ribs recipe includes just four ingredients like my homemade bbq seasoning.
-Plus, I keep the meat tender and flavorful by using a secret ingredient that is an alternative to soda!
+This easy recipe comes together in about 40 minutes of cooking.

-- DIY Dry Rub: my homemade bbq seasoning tastes great on chicken wings, ribs, and beef.
+- DIY Dry Rub: my homemade bbq seasoning includes simple ingredients and tastes great on chicken wings, ribs, and beef.
 It takes just a few minutes to make.

 - Pork Baby Back Ribs: I’m using one large rack of pork baby back ribs.
 They come raw, vacuum sealed and aren’t pre-brined.

-- BBQ Seasoning: I’m using my homemade bbq seasoning as a pork dry rub.
+- BBQ Seasoning: I’m using my homemade bbq seasoning (which includes black pepper, garlic powder, onion powder, and more) as a pork dry rub.
 It’s sweet, smoky and mildly spicy.
 Feel free to cut down on the cayenne pepper if you want a less spicy version.

 - BBQ Sauce: If you’re focused on keto and low-carb options, use my keto bbq sauce recipe.
-But, any hickory or Kansas-city style bbq sauce that you prefer works in this recipe.
+But if not, you can use any hickory, Kansas-city style bbq sauce, or whatever your favorite barbecue sauce may be.

 - Sugar Free Cola: as a replacement for regular cola in this recipe, I’m using sugar-free cola.
 It’s available in most markets in the soda aisle.
 Plus, it is sweetened with stevia, meaning that it has all the flavor of regular cola without the added sugar.

 See the easy steps and ingredients in the tutorial video and recipe card.